sparkfun/SparkFun_RTK_Firmware/docs/accuracy_verification.md

 Not a bad view!

 You will need to decide how cheap you want your setup to be.
-I went too cheap; my tripod doesn’t have a hook on the bottom so the string with a bolt (I didn’t even have a plumbob) to center above the marker was not really center to the Facet.
+I went too cheap; my tripod doesn’t have a hook on the bottom so the string with a bolt (I didn’t even have a plumb bob) to center above the marker was not really center to the Facet.
 The height measurement from the mark to the ARP (bottom of the Facet) was done with a tape measure, in other words, not very accurate.
 But *it works*!

 Find the monument and locate your Facet (or RTK Surveyor, Express, Express Plus, Facet L-Band, etc) over the monument.
 Using a tape measure or other tool, measure the distance from the top of the monument to the bottom of the Facet.
 In this example it was 45 ¾” or 1162mm.
 Obviously milimeters matter here but don't let 'perfection' be the enemy of 'done'.